Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes: Minimum contrast for first-order intensity estimation

-Note that our proposal poses the basis on the assumption that $\pi r^2 h$ is the expected value of the $K$-function, when this is weighted by the true intensity function.
-Given the model assumed for the data, the combination of parameters leading to a good intensity (that is, a small discrepancy in Equation \eqref{eq:min_con}) may not be unique.
+Here $r_0$, $h_0$, $r_{max}$ and $h_{max}$ are the lower and upper space and time lag limits of the contrast criterion, and $\phi(r, h)$ is a weight that depends on the spatio-temporal distance.
+Note that our MC proposal poses the basis on the assumption that $\pi r^2 h$ is the expected value of the $K$-function when this is weighted by the true intensity function.
+Given the model assumed for the data, the combination of parameters leading to a good intensity (that is, a small discrepancy in equation \eqref{eq:min_con}) may not be unique.
 This might result in biased (and unreliable) estimates.
-We refer to \cite{baddeley2022fundamental} for a detailed classification of causes for these practical difficulties.
+We refer to \cite{baddeley2022fundamental} for a detailed classification of causes for these practical difficulties, with particular reference to the purely spatial case.

-For this reason, we employ a further step in our proposal, by a radial penalization presented in \cite{kreutz2018easy}.
-The motivation of that work is to address the feasibility of uniquely estimating parameters of dynamical systems from observations in mathematical modelling.
-Basically, numerical optimization with a penalty in radial direction enforcing displacement of the parameters is used to check whether estimated parameters are unique, or whether the parameters can be altered without loss of agreement with the data indicating non-identifiability.
-Their method can be employed for every model where optimization-based parameter estimation like \textit{least-squares} or \textit{maximum likelihood} is feasible and is, therefore, applicable for our purposes.